ArronJablonowski/ForensicsImaging.md/README.md

 ```
 sudo systemctl unmask udisks2
 ```
-Bitlocker drives require you to enter the "-"s for the Recovery Password.
+Bitlocker drives require you to enter the "-"s for the Recovery Password in Linux.